autogluon/autogluon-rag/src/agrag/modules/vector_db/README.md

 Here are the configurable parameters for this module:
 ```
 vector_db:
-  db_type: The type of Vector DB (Currently, only FAISS is supported).
+  db_type: The type of Vector DB (Currently, only FAISS and Milvus are supported).

   params: What parameters to use for the Vector DB.
 For example, `{gpu: False}`.